Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

 Progressive has the lowest starting price at $45 for $200K in coverage, but it rises to $107 for $500K.
 It remains the cheapest option at every level.

-State Farm ranges from $66 to $159, while Nationwide runs from $68 to $168, both offering reliable coverage at relatively low prices.
+State Farm dwelling coverage ranges from $66 to $159, while Nationwide runs from $68 to $168, with both offering reliable coverage at relatively affordable rates.

 Home Insurance Monthly Rates by Dwelling Coverage